A mixed-state ensemble is a random variable valued in MState d. That is,

 Instances For

-The spectral pure-state ensemble of ρ
+The trivial pure-state ensemble of ψ mixes to ψ

-.
+The spectral pure-state ensemble of ρ.
 The states are its eigenvectors, and the probabilities, eigenvalues.

 Equations